 My First Payment Under the PSLF

-I was accepted into a residency program who was a qualifying employer according to PSLF rules.
+I was accepted into a residency program that was a qualifying employer according to PSLF rules.
 I couldn’t be happier earning a $62,400 salary and only having to pay $185.47/month towards my loans.
-This is dramatically lower than the $1,200/month I would have paid under the standard repayment plan.
+This is dramatically lower than the $1,200/month I would have paid under the 10-year standard repayment plan.